dankamongmen/notcurses/USAGE.md

 // Returns a pointer to a user pointer associated with this nctablet. void* nctablet_userptr(struct nctablet* t);

-// Access the ncplane associated with this nctablet, if one exists. struct ncplane* nctablet_ncplane(struct nctablet* t);
+// Access the ncplane associated with nctablet 't', if one exists. struct ncplane* nctablet_plane(struct nctablet* t);
 ```

 ### ncreel examples